3 ALL NATURAL cleaning recipes you will LOVE!

 what else would you recommend?

-I don’t know exactly how much eucalyptus is in On Guard but it is the second to last ingredient so maybe not too much.
+I don’t know exactly how much eucalyptus is in that protective blend, but it is the second to last ingredient so maybe not too much.

-You can successfully use the citrus oils to clean either singly or the Citrus Bliss blend above.
+You can successfully use the citrus oils to clean.

-Another blend you could use is Purify which contains lemon, lime, pine, citronella, melaleuca, and cilantro.
+You could also use a popular purification blend containing lemon, lime, pine, citronella, melaleuca, and cilantro.
 This one is good to diffuse in the air-as are the others-to purify the air.

-Quick note–to me Purify does not smell as good as the others unless you like that strong cleaner smell when you’re done with the cleaning.
+Quick note–to me, the purification blend does not smell as good as the others unless you like that strong cleaner smell when you’re done with the cleaning.
 Some people really like that.

 Thanks for answering my questions, Jennifer!
 I’m looking forward to receiving my new oils and getting rid of nasty chemical cleaners.